For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you're looking to save even more money on your brewing then you can always reuse old beer bottles – just make sure to sterilise them first.

-Make sure you use bottles that can withstand pressure (after fermentation) like beer bottles or plastic bottles that held fizzy drinks.
+Make sure you use bottles that can withstand pressure (after fermentation) like beer bottles or plastic bottles that hold fizzy drinks.
 If you use the wrong type of glass bottle, it could explode and send glass shards shooting across the room!

 The beer brewing process